NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: QA2D Conversion

 \section{QA2D Conversion}

-The following is an example conversion, using our QA2D model, of a multiple-choice question into a set of candidate hypotheses to be proved against the factbase: \textbf{Q: Ethanol is an alternative fuel made from corn.
-What is one of the unfav orable effects of using ethanol as a fuel?} \begin{enumerate}[itemsep=0pt] \item[(A)] decreased cost of fuel production \item[(B)] decrease in farm land available for food production \item[(C)] increase in the consumption of fossil fuels \item[(D)] increased carbon footprint from driving automobiles \end{enumerate}
+The following is an example conversion by our QA2D model of a multiple-choice question into a set of candidate hypotheses to prove.

+\textbf{Q: Ethanol is an alternative fuel made from corn.
+What is one of the unfavorable effects of using ethanol as a fuel?} \begin{enumerate}[itemsep=0pt] \item[(A)] decreased cost of fuel production \item[(B)] decrease in farm land available for food production \item[(C)] increase in the consumption of fossil fuels \item[(D)] increased carbon footprint from driving automobiles \end{enumerate}

-These answers are converted to the following hypotheses: \begin{enumerate}[itemsep=0pt] \item[(A)] Using ethanol has an unfavorable effect on the cost of fuel. \item[(B)] Using ethanol as fuel decreases farm land available for food production. \item[(C)] Using ethanol as fuel increases in the consumption of fossil fuels. \item[(D)] The use of ethanol as an alternative fuel can lead to increased carbon footprints. \end{enumerate}
+Converted to the following hypotheses: \begin{enumerate}[itemsep=0pt] \item[(A)] Using ethanol has an unfavorable effect on the cost of fuel. \item[(B)] Using ethanol as fuel decreases farm land available for food production. \item[(C)] Using ethanol as fuel increases in the consumption of fossil fuels. \item[(D)] The use of ethanol as an alternative fuel can lead to increased carbon footprints. \end{enumerate}